Over a year later I am still dreaming about Italy.

 There is something so magical and grounding about Italy.
 It’s like you are transported into an older, simpler, more beautiful time.
-After travelling to Rome for a few days Aaron and I fell in love with the country.
+After travelling to Rome for a few days Aaron and I fell in love with the Italian style.
 The markets, the history, the fresh wines and even fresher food.
 The endless supply of pastas and pizzas with the prettiest views.

-During our third trip to Europe we decided to spend most of our time in Italy, 3 weeks to be exact.
+During our third trip to Europe we decided to spend most of our time in Italy.
+3 weeks to be exact.
 This itinerary is easily customizable for day trips and different entry points into the country.
 I find flying into Rome is cheaper but Italy is small so you really only need a few hours to train to different cities.
 Venice and Milan are also great starting points for your trip

 2 Days Milan/ Lake Como